prraoo/sberbank_capstone/README.md

 - XGBoost: multi-threaded xgboost should be compiled, xgboost python package is also required.
 - Deep Learning stack: CUDA 8.0.61, cuDNN v6, tensorflow-gpu 1.2.1 (compiled with GPU flags), Keras.

-The exact version of the packages and the environment used for the project can be found in
+The exact version of the packages and the environment used for the project can be found in [project environment](https://github.com/raoanonymous/sberbank_capstone/tree/master/environment).